Wilton Castle, North Yorkshire

 Wilton Castle is an early 19th-century mansion, built on the site of a medieval castle, now converted into residential apartments, situated at Wilton, in Redcar and Cleveland, North Yorkshire, England.

 It is a Grade II listed building.

 History

-At the time of the Doomsday Book the estate is recorded as held by Nigel on behalf of Robert Earl of Morton.
+At the time of Domesday Book, the estate is recorded as held by Nigel on behalf of Robert Earl of Morton.